AvalonBay Communities, Inc. (NYSE:AVB) Shares Sold by State of New Jersey Common Pension Fund D

-State of New Jersey Common Pension Fund D decreased its stake in shares of AvalonBay Communities, Inc. (NYSE:AVB) by 21.1% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+State of New Jersey Common Pension Fund D lowered its position in AvalonBay Communities, Inc. (NYSE:AVB) by 21.1% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 84,692 shares of the real estate investment trust’s stock after selling 22,663 shares during the period.
-State of New Jersey Common Pension Fund D owned approximately 0.06% of AvalonBay Communities worth $13,587,000 as of its most recent SEC filing.
+State of New Jersey Common Pension Fund D owned about 0.06% of AvalonBay Communities worth $13,587,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors also recently added to or reduced their stakes in the business.
-Treasurer of the State of North Carolina increased its stake in AvalonBay Communities by 0.3% during the 4th quarter.
-Treasurer of the State of North Carolina now owns 53,943 shares of the real estate investment trust’s stock valued at $8,654,000 after buying an additional 170 shares during the period.
-TCW Group Inc. boosted its position in shares of AvalonBay Communities by 23.4% during the 4th quarter.
-TCW Group Inc. now owns 68,495 shares of the real estate investment trust’s stock valued at $10,989,000 after purchasing an additional 12,988 shares in the last quarter.
-First Trust Advisors LP boosted its position in shares of AvalonBay Communities by 28.3% during the 4th quarter.
-First Trust Advisors LP now owns 55,006 shares of the real estate investment trust’s stock valued at $8,825,000 after purchasing an additional 12,124 shares in the last quarter.
-Sentry Investment Management LLC bought a new position in shares of AvalonBay Communities during the 4th quarter valued at about $1,317,000.
-Finally, Hartford Investment Management Co. boosted its position in shares of AvalonBay Communities by 8.0% during the 4th quarter.
-Hartford Investment Management Co. now owns 15,922 shares of the real estate investment trust’s stock valued at $2,554,000 after purchasing an additional 1,180 shares in the last quarter.
-91.00% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors have also recently made changes to their positions in the company.
+Harbor Investment Advisory LLC acquired a new stake in AvalonBay Communities in the third quarter valued at about $37,000.
+NEXT Financial Group Inc acquired a new stake in AvalonBay Communities in the third quarter valued at about $78,000.
+Sowell Financial Services LLC lifted its position in AvalonBay Communities by 14.3% in the fourth quarter.
+Sowell Financial Services LLC now owns 615 shares of the real estate investment trust’s stock valued at $99,000 after purchasing an additional 77 shares during the period.
+Summit X LLC acquired a new stake in AvalonBay Communities in the third quarter valued at about $120,000.
+Finally, Motco lifted its position in AvalonBay Communities by 16.9% in the third quarter.
+Motco now owns 1,115 shares of the real estate investment trust’s stock valued at $167,000 after purchasing an additional 161 shares during the period.
+Hedge funds and other institutional investors own 91.00% of the company’s stock.

 As of September 30, 2020, the Company owned or held a direct or indirect ownership interest in 294 apartment communities containing 86,676 apartment homes in 11 states and the District of Columbia, of which 19 communities were under development and one community was under redevelopment.
 The Company is an equity REIT in the business of developing, redeveloping, acquiring and managing apartment communities in leading metropolitan areas in New England, the New York/New Jersey Metro area, the Mid-Atlantic, the Pacific Northwest, and Northern and Southern California, as well as in the Company's expansion markets consisting of Southeast Florida and Denver, Colorado (the "Expansion Markets").